mohitpai/journey-optimizer.en/help/using/rn/inline-messages.md

 # Inline authoring migration overview{#inline-authoring}

->[!CONTEXTUALHELP]
->id="ajo_messages_migration_before"
->title="Learn more about new inline authoring message"
->abstract="Starting July 25 2022, messages are authored directly from a Journey.
-Existing messages are automatically migrated to the new model.
-Additional actions will be required after the migration."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-messages-steps.html" text="Migration steps"

->[!CONTEXTUALHELP]
->id="ajo_messages_migration_during"
->title="Learn what is happening"
->abstract="Starting July 25 2022, messages are authored directly from a Journey.
-Your environment is being migrated.
-Additional actions will be required after the migration."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-messages-steps.html" text="Migration steps"

->[!CONTEXTUALHELP]
->id="ajo_messages_migration_after"
->title="Learn how to migrate your messages"
->abstract="Starting July 25 2022, messages are authored directly from a Journey.
-Existing messages have now been migrated to the new model.
-As a journey practitioner, additional actions are now required."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/whats-new/inline-messages-steps.html" text="Migration steps"

 Adobe Journey Optimizer is releasing a new feature which improves the way you author content for Journey Optimizer channels (email, push, SMS).
 As a Journey Optimizer practicionner, you will now create and author your messages directly from a journey.

 This feature requires a migration of existing journeys that are using messages.